Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 Can I drink hibiscus tea while taking blood pressure medication? β€Ί

-Not without medical guidance.
-Hibiscus tea lowers blood pressure through mechanisms similar to β€” and sometimes directly enhancing β€” those of antihypertensive drugs.
-The combination can cause blood pressure to drop too low (hypotension).
-This is particularly significant with losartan, where hibiscus has been shown to increase losartan blood levels and enhance its effect.
-Other antihypertensives (ACE inhibitors, beta-blockers, calcium channel blockers, diuretics) also carry additive risk.
-Discuss with your cardiologist or GP before combining hibiscus with any blood pressure medication.
+This is especially important with losartan β€” hibiscus has been shown to increase losartan blood levels and boost its effect.
+Other BP drugs (ACE inhibitors, beta-blockers, calcium channel blockers, diuretics) also carry added risk.
+Always check with your cardiologist or GP first.

 Is hibiscus tea safe during pregnancy? β€Ί